-Center for the Study of Race, Ethnicity, and Gender (CSREG) grants are directed at projects that support research and teaching on issues of race, ethnicity, and gender and their intersections with other aspects of difference (e.g. class, sexuality, nationality).
+Center for the Study of Race, Ethnicity, and Gender (CSREG) grants are available for full-time faculty members.
+They are directed at projects that support research and teaching on issues of race, ethnicity, and gender and their intersections with other aspects of difference (e.g. class, sexuality, nationality).
 The following funds are available:

 - Reimbursable funds to support reading groups, travel expenses, attendance at conferences, and other research and teaching projects are available from CSREG throughout the year.
 The maximum award is $400.
 Examples of such reimbursable expenses might be: materials for reading groups, travel expenses, conference fees, expenses related to primary research (oral histories, interviews, photocopying, videotaping, etc.).
 Applications should be submitted to the Center at least three weeks in advance of the proposed activity.
 The application should include a description of the proposed activity, its relevance to the mission of the Center, and other sources of funding received and/or applied for.